The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 27

-The iShares Russell 1000 ETF dividend reflects the payouts generated by a broad basket of large and mid-sized U.S. companies, tracking a market index designed to mirror their collective financial returns.
-IWB currently yields 0.94%, with a trailing annual dividend rate of $3.7702 per share paid quarterly.
-The next ex-dividend date is June 15, 2026, with the most recent quarterly payment of $0.8430 per share.
-At a beta of 1.01, IWB moves nearly in lockstep with the broader market, making it a fit for growth-and-income investors who want dividend participation without significant volatility deviation.
+The iShares Russell 1000 ETF dividend reflects broad exposure to large and mid-sized American companies, tracking a market index designed to mirror their collective financial returns.
+IWB currently yields 0.92%, with a trailing annual dividend rate of $3.7702 per share paid quarterly.
+The next ex-dividend date is June 15, 2026, with the last payment of $0.8430 per share.
+With a beta of 1.01, IWB moves nearly in lockstep with the broader market, making it a fit for growth-and-income investors who want dividend participation alongside equity exposure.

 iShares Russell 1000 ETF dividend history shows a CAGR of 8.1% per year from 2010 to 2025.
 Per-share payments grew from $1.1630 to $3.7290 over that window (2026 is a partial year and excluded from this calculation).
-The largest single-year jump was 21.3% in 2012, while the history also contains at least one annual decline exceeding 5%, showing the growth path has not been linear.
+The largest annual increase in the window was 21.3% in 2012.
+The data also contains at least one year-over-year decline exceeding 5%, so growth has not been linear across the full period.

 | Period | CAGR | From | To |